 At Home Christmas Camp Ideas

-Lately, we’ve been receiving lots of emails from readers who want to make this Christmas even more special than other years.
-We get that and want to help you have a festive holiday, loaded with fun and goodness!
+Lately, we’ve been receiving many emails from readers who want to make this Christmas even more special than other years.
+We get that and want to help you have a festive holiday loaded with fun and goodness!

-To do that, we’re sharing some of our favorite crafts, activities, and printables to keep your child learning, having fun, and stay engaged.
+To do that, we’re sharing some of our favorite crafts, activities, and printables to keep your child learning, having fun, and staying engaged.

 Christmas Craft Ideas